qwd/dev-site/_docs_en/resource/warning-info.md

 We also provide warning icons, please go to [QWeather Icons](https://icons.qweather.com/en/).

-> As of January 1, 2022, the API will use Type instead of Type (deprecated) return, so please update it.
+> **Warning:** As of January 1, 2022, the API will use Type instead of Type (deprecated) return, so please update it.
 {:.bqwarning}

 <table>